KY20021/sidewinders-dot-io/docs/drill-ceremonies/operations/cadet-eligibility.md

 - Be a member of the Armed Drill Team for at least 1 academic school year.
 - Be a member of cadet cadre in good standing

+### The Honor Guard (Exhibition Drill Team)

+The Honor Guard is the most elite level the Drill and Ceremonies team.
+Any armed drill team or color guard member who has attended the safety briefing, may join the Honor Guard for **practice**.

+Competition and events are reserved for qualified members of the Honor Guard.

+#### To qualify as a member of the Honor Guard a cadet must meet the following requirements:

+- Be a member in good standing of the Armed Drill Team.
+- Competition Eligible in the Armed Drill Team.
+- Verified to able to perform all movements in the Regulation Color Guard manual by a member of the Cadet Cadre or Staff
+- Verified to be able to perform all the basic level movements in the Honor Guard Exhibition Drill Team manual by a member of the Cadet Cadre.

+#### To qualify for uniform designation a cadet must meet the following requirements:

+- Be a member of the Honor Guard for at least 1 academic school year.
+- Attend at least 70% of all practices.
+- Attend at least 70% of all events.

+#### To be competition eligible a cadet must meet the following requirements:

+- Be a member of the Honor Guard in good standing
+- Prepare and perform an exhibition drill routine (Solo or Team) for the Cadet Cadre and Staff.

+#### To qualify for Commander designation a cadet must meet the following requirements:

+Unlike other teams, the Honor Guard's commander is voted on by the team.
+Any member of the Honor Guard may be nominated for commander, and the team will vote on who they want to be their commander.

+The commander position is a half year term, and the team will vote on a new commander at the end of each semester.